NCC Group

-NCC Group (LSE: NCC) is an information assurance firm headquartered in Manchester, United Kingdom.
+NCC Group is an information assurance firm headquartered in Manchester, United Kingdom.
 Its service areas cover software escrow and verification, cyber security consulting and managed services.
 NCC Group claims over 15,000 clients worldwide.
 The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 NCC Group was formed in June 1999, when the National Computing Centre sold its commercial divisions to its existing management team supported by private equity firm ECI Ventures.
 This new company was named NCC Services Ltd and was renamed NCC Group Ltd in May 2000.
 In 2000, Rob Cotton was hired as finance director and subsequently took responsibility for the Group's escrow division.
 In 2003 he led a secondary management buyout and became chief executive of NCC Group Ltd. This valued the Group at £30 million and was supported by Barclays Private Equity.

-On 12 July 2004 NCC Group was admitted to trading on AIM, with the flotation raising £38.1 million before expenses.
+On 12 July 2004, NCC Group was admitted to trading on AIM, with the flotation raising £38.1 million before expenses.
 After rapid expansion, in July 2007 the Group made the move to the London Stock Exchange's main market.

-In August 2020 training materials, from NCC Group, a founding member of the cyber security certification body CREST, including practical examination “cheat sheets” for the CREST CCT INF and CCT APP examinations were leaked on to the GitHub and Dropbox platforms.
+In August 2020, training materials, from NCC Group, a founding member of the cyber security certification body CREST, including practical examination “cheat sheets” for the CREST CCT INF and CCT APP examinations were leaked on to the GitHub and Dropbox platforms.
 The leaked documents described internal training procedures involving “cloned examination rigs” and offered step by step walkthroughs of CREST examinations.
 Due to the breach of exam integrity CREST suspended practical examinations and in a statement said it "will be appointing an independent investigative panel.”